Zach Even-Esh

 His surfing and life are guided by his family, his connection to nature, peace, adventure and his roots, which is water, as my roots are training.

-I think if we stopped focusing so much on simply the physical benefits of training and more of what it can do for our soul, we would have a lot more people getting way better results in the physical realm.
+I think if we stopped focusing so much on simply the physical or superficial benefits of training and more of what it can do for our soul, we would have a lot more people getting way better results in the physical realm.

 If you’re not a Soul Lifter, if you’re not an Iron Man, then you’re missing out on some of the most beautiful things “training” can offer.